Approximate Degrees of Multisymmetric Properties with Application to Quantum Claw Detection: Introduction

 \subsection{Background}

 Due to their simplicity and broad applicability, the collision detection/finding problem and its variant, the \emph{claw detection/finding problem}, are central problems in the fields of theoretical computer science (e.g.,\cite{BuhDurHeiHoyMagSanWol01CCC,IwaKaw03NG,AarShi04JACM,Amb07SICOMP,BelChiJefKotMag13ICALP,Zha15QIC}) as well as cryptography (e.g.,\cite{BraHOyTap98LATIN,JouLuc09ASIACRYPT,NikSas16ASIACRYPT,LiuZha19EUROCRYPTO,HosSasTanXag20TCS}).
-For given function $f$, the goal of the collision detection is to detect the existence of a pair of elements $(x,y)$ such that $f(x)=f(y)$ (since the collision detection without any promise on the input $f$ is often called the \emph{element distinctness}, we may use the latter term when it is appropriate).
+For a given function $f$, the goal of the collision detection is to detect the existence of a pair of elements $(x,y)$ such that $f(x)=f(y)$ (Since the collision detection without any promise on the input $f$ is often called \emph{element distinctness}, we may use the latter term when appropriate.)
 As a natural variant of the collision detection, we can define the \emph{claw detection} for two functions $f,g$ as the problem of detecting the existence of a pair $(x,y)$ such that $f(x)=g(y)$.
 When we are required to \emph{find} a collision (a claw) if it exists, we refer to the corresponding ``search'' problem as the \emph{collision finding} (the \emph{claw finding}, respectively) in this paper.

-For large domain(s), these problems are generally hard (i.e., time-consuming) to solve.
+These problems are classically hard (i.e., time-consuming) to solve for large domains.
 This hardness forms the basis of the security of various cryptographic applications.
-This fact in turn makes these problems appealing as targets with which to investigate quantum computational power: If one finds quantum algorithms that solve the problems very efficiently, this exhibits solid quantum advantages concerning practically essential problems; if one proves the hardness of the problems even against quantum computation, this gives theoretical evidence that the cryptographic applications are secure against quantum computers.
+This fact in turn makes these problems appealing as targets with which to investigate quantum computational power: If one finds quantum algorithms that solve the problems very efficiently, this exhibits solid quantum advantages concerning practically essential problems; if one proves that the problem is very hard even against quantum computation, this gives theoretical evidence that the cryptographic applications are secure against quantum computers.

 Interestingly, the actual situation is somewhere in between.
-For these problems, quantum speed-ups are possible but at most polynomials.
-This has motivated the invention of various important techniques for deriving quantum upper bounds (i.e., quantum algorithms) and lower bounds.
+For these problems, quantum speed-ups are possible but at most polynomial.
+This has motivated the invention of various essential techniques for improving quantum upper bounds (i.e., quantum algorithms) and lower bounds.